Overview

 We offer a varied curriculum and as expectations of our students are very high, and we wish to support them in every way, ability setting operates increasingly as students move from Year 7 through to Year 13.

-In Year 7 and 8 the core curriculum consists of Maths, English, Sciences, Geography, History, Religious Studies, a Modern Foreign Language (Spanish and French), Technology (Food, Resistant Materials or Graphics, Textiles), Drama, Music, Art, Information and Communication Technology (iPads for Learning in Year 7), Physical Education and Life Skills and Wellbeing (PSHCE).
+In Year 7 and 8 the core curriculum consists of Maths, English, Sciences, Geography, History, Religious Studies, a Modern Foreign Language (Spanish and French), Technology (Food, Graphics, Resistant Materials, Textiles), Drama, Music, Art, Information and Communication Technology, Physical Education and Life Skills and Wellbeing (PSHCE).
 Students will select their KS4 options during Year 8.

 On entering Key Stage 4 (Years 9, 10 and 11) students are offered one of two different curriculum pathways.
 Many students choose the Open pathway, whilst others choose a more traditional Baccalaureate curriculum.
 Within both pathways, students can study a variety of technical qualifications (BTECs and NCFE) alongside the 9 - 1 graded GCSEs.

-Considerable advice and guidance is available to students and their parents to allow the most appropriate choice of curriculum to be made throughout Year 8 to Year 13, overseen by an Assistant Head Curriculum and our external Careers Advisor.
+Considerable advice and guidance is available to students and their parents to allow the most appropriate choice of curriculum to be made throughout Year 8 to Year 13, overseen by an Assistant Head Curriculum and our own Careers Advisor in school.
 Our High Achievers programme provides additional subject specific provision to broaden subject knowledge and understanding during the school day, or part of the extra-curricular provision.
-This is underpinned in lessons with tough, tougher and toughest tasks within all subject areas.
+This is underpinned in lessons with toughest, tougher and tough tasks within all subject areas.

-All subject Heads of Department outline their curriculum intent in their subject pages online, and the overviews are presented within student exercise books.
-A review ofsubject implementation and curriculum impact takes place in the summer term as part of our annual conference (INSET days) in preparation for the next academic year.
+All subject Heads of Department outline their curriculum intent in their subject pages online, and the curriculum overviews are presented within student exercise books.
+A review of subject implementation and curriculum impact takes place in the summer term as part of our annual schemes of work and curriculum sequencing in preparation for the next academic year.
+The Blenheim curriculum intent statement can be viewed below.

-Both academic and technical courses are available in the Sixth Form, where GCSEs can be studied onto A Level/L3 BTECs with a variety of new courses on offer such as Government and Politics, Sociology, BTEC Health & Social Care, Psychology and BTEC Travel & Tourism, BTEC Human Biology and BTEC Sport.
+Both academic and technical courses are available in the Sixth Form, where GCSEs can be studied onto A Level/L3 BTECs with a variety of new courses on offer such as Politics, Sociology, Psychology and BTEC Travel & Tourism, CAMTec Human Biology, BTEC Sport and NCFE Sports Coaching Award.
 A large number of Sixth Form students move on to University and Higher Education, whilst some choose to enter the world of work.
 Our Sixth Form and GCSE progression routes can be viewed on our website.

 Homework club operates in the Learning Resource Centre on Monday - Thursday evenings from 3.30 - 4.15pm and is supervised.
 Students may use computers and technology to help with homework completion.